Sunday School Programs

 The group is open to everyone and there is no advance preparation or homework.
 Spontaneity is emphasized and no prior knowledge of scripture or theology is expected or necessary.

 This Bible Study grew out of the session at a Confirmation class.
-Journey through the Bible with Bingham+ on first Thursdays, beginning in October until June.
-In January, the study will be on the second Thursday.
+Journey through the Bible with Bingham+ and Brad+ on first Thursdays from September through June.
 The group meets from 7:00 PM to 8:30 PM in the Guild Room.